Noe121/NIL-frontend/README.md

 #### Dependencies
 - Backend must be runnable via Uvicorn (see `api-service/src/main.py`)
+- Auth service must be running (see `auth-service/main.py`)
 - Integration test script (`test_landingpage_integration.js`) must exist in `frontend`
 - SSH tunnel must be active for DB connectivity

+## Auth Flow

+1. User visits `/auth` to login or register (role selection supported).
+2. On login, JWT is stored in `localStorage` and used for all API requests.
+3. Protected routes require a valid JWT; users are redirected to `/auth` if not authenticated.
+4. To logout, clear the JWT from `localStorage`.

 ## Deployment